 For higher partial waves, the centrifugal contribution introduces additional structure through higher-order Riccati functions.
 The corresponding phase equations for $\ell=2$ ($d$-wave) and $\ell=4$ ($g$-wave) are obtained by substituting the appropriate angular-momentum-dependent forms of $\hat{j}_\ell(kr)$ and $\hat{\eta}_\ell(kr)$ into Eq.~(\ref{PFMeqn}).
 Similar expressions can be constructed for even higher partial waves using recurrence relations for the Riccati functions.

 The phase equations are numerically integrated from the origin, subject to the initial condition $\delta_\ell(0)=0$, up to sufficiently large distances where the interaction potential becomes negligible.
 In this asymptotic region, the phase function saturates to a constant value corresponding to the physical scattering phase shift.
-In the present work, the integration is carried out using a Runge--Kutta scheme of order four or five, ensuring numerical stability and accuracy across the full energy range considered.
+In the present work, the integration is carried out using a Runge-Kutta scheme of order four or five, ensuring numerical stability and accuracy across the full energy range considered.

-\subsubsection{Phase equations for $s$, $d$, and $g$ waves}
+\subsubsection{Phase equations for $S$, $D$, and $G$ waves}

 Within the phase function framework, the scattering phase shift for each partial wave evolves according to a first-order nonlinear differential equation.
-By substituting the appropriate Riccati--Bessel and Riccati--Neumann functions into the general phase equation, explicit expressions are obtained for different angular momentum channels.
+By substituting the appropriate Riccati-Bessel and Riccati-Neumann functions into the general phase equation, explicit expressions are obtained for different angular momentum channels.